-New member should be assessed for TB risk during their Initial Health Assessment.
+New members should be assessed for TB risk.
 Depending on the member's risk factors, PCPs should determine if any further testing is needed.
 TB risk assessments should be administered every year.

 Management of Persons with Suspected/Confirmed TB

 Information on the treatment and care of members with suspected or confirmed TB is available here.